-Insider buying and insider ownership are two of the most important elements to understand when speculating on junior mining stocks.
+Insider buying and insider ownership are two important elements to understand when speculating on junior mining stocks.
 When we meet with the management of a new company or prospective client, one of the first things we ask is:

 How much of the company does management own?

-Would you buy a Corvette from a guy who only drives Jaguars?
 If you are going to put your hard-earned money into a company, management better have some skin in the game.
-You can check out CEO salaries on Sedar.com in the company's annual financial statement.

-The goal is to find CEOs who are highly motivated to create value for both shareholders and themselves by increasing their company's market cap and share price.
+The goal is to find CEOs (and management) who are highly motivated to create value for both shareholders and themselves by increasing their company's market cap and share price.

 Know the Price Per Ounce

 If you are looking at gold mining stocks, and a company has at least a Measured or Indicated Resource Estimate (click here for definitions of mineral resource classifications as the confidence level varies with each category), it's not difficult to calculate (back of the napkin math) what the ounces in the ground may be worth in a potential acquisition scenario.
 However, you need to know the general value the market is giving ounces 'in the ground' in real time by looking at similar comparables.

 The value of an ounce in the ground is a constantly moving number that varies dramatically across regions.
 Furthermore, it can swing wildly over the years depending on the overall sentiment toward gold.
 We've seen ounces in the ground valued at just shy of $2 in bearish times, and over $100 in bull markets (resource categories varied).

 Kaminak Gold's Coffee Deposit, the most prolific buyout of 2016, had probable gold mineral reserves of 2.2 million ounces (46.4Mt at 1.45g/t), and total inferred gold mineral resources of 2.2 million ounces (52.4Mt at 1.31g/t).